tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Identify the different kinds of smart contracts and their top use cases.

-* Explain how Remix & Ganache support blockchain development.
+* Explain how Remix and Ganache support blockchain development.

 * Set up their developer environment using Remix and Ganache.